inasafe/inasafe-doc/docs/source/training/beginner/osm/107-imagery-offset.rst

 a photograph, you will notice the the image starts to get blurry, and eventually you’ll see that an image is made up of thousands of little squares that are each a different colour.
-This is true whether the photograph is taken with a handheld camera, a mobile phone, or a satellite orbiting Earth.
+This is true whether the photograph is taken with a handheld camera, a mobile phone or a satellite orbiting Earth.

 .. image:: /static/training/beginner/osm/image108.*